kolkhis/lac/src/contributing.md

 ### Create a Pull Request
 Now you'll be able to go to the [original repository link](https://github.com/ProfessionalLinuxUsersGroup/lac) and go to the "Pull Requests" tab and create a new pull request.
 Select your branch `unit1-worksheet`, and create a description and mention an issue by number (e.g., `#5`).

+## Supporting Material

+Below are links to the necessary materials to build out the course templates:
+- Ancillary unit videos provided by Scott: <https://www.youtube.com/watch?v=eHB8WKWz2eQ&list=PLyuZ_vuAWmprPIqsG11yoUG49Z5dE5TDu>
+- PDF and docs directly related to each Unit of the course: {Placeholder}